 To change from momentary to latching mode

 The remote system comes programmed in momentary mode; this means that the actuator will move for as long as your finger is held on the button.
-In latching mode you only have to press the button once and the actuator will go all the way to the end until it reaches its internal limit switch then stop.
+In latching mode you only have to press the button once and the actuator will go all the way to the end.

 To change this all you have to do is look at the front of the case and you will see a black jumper block, remove the jumper that connects 2 pins together and place it on just 1 pin, then you need to remove the power to the remote receiver and then apply the power again, this resets the system, See below.